Real Sports with Bryant Gumbel

-Real Sports with Bryant Gumbel is a monthly sports news magazine on HBO.
-Since its debut on April 2, 1995, the program has been presented by television journalist and sportscaster Bryant Gumbel.
+Real Sports with Bryant Gumbel is an American monthly sports news magazine that aired on HBO from April 2, 1995 to December 19, 2023.
+The program was presented by television journalist and sportscaster Bryant Gumbel.

 Overview

 Format

-Each episode consists of four stories covering society and sports, famous athletes, or problems afflicting sports.
+Each episode consisted of four stories covering society and sports, famous athletes, or problems afflicting sports.

 As of 2018, the show has been honored with 32 Sports Emmy Awards and won Peabody Awards in 2012 and 2015.
+In September 2023, it was announced that the series would end after 29 seasons.
+The final episode aired on December 19, 2023.

 Real Sports was the inspiration for two other HBO shows: On the Record with Bob Costas and Costas Now.